jwpaine/dreamfriday/readme.md

 # Dream Friday

-**Dream Friday** is a simple, JSON-based CMS (Content Management System) built with Go and PostgreSQL.
-It enables dynamic page rendering through JSON configuration, allowing for reusable components, flexible styling, and responsive design.

-## Features

-- **JSON-based Configuration**: Define pages, components, and styling directly in JSON, making updates easy and code-free.
-- **Reusable Components**: Create and reuse components across pages.
-- **Dynamic Styling and Media Queries**: Use inline styles and responsive media queries to customize each element.
-- **Dynamic Pages**: Each page is rendered based on JSON data managed by the CMS and stored in PostgreSQL.
-- **Preview Mode**: Easily test unpublished changes before going live by enabling preview mode.
-- **Built with Go, PostgreSQL, and Auth0**: Ensures performance, scalability, and secure login.

-## How It Works

-Dream Friday uses JSON to define page structures and reusable components, stored in PostgreSQL and managed through an admin interface.
-Key features include:
+**Dream Friday**

+A tiny, JSON-based CMS built with Go and PostgreSQL.
+Page endering engine will dynamically construct a component tree by interpreting JSON data stored in PostgreSQL.
+Upon request, the engine retrieves this data, which defines the topology, type, attributes, and nested elements of each page component, and recursively builds a tree of HTML elements—spanning tags like <div>, <p>, and <h1>.
+Each component generates its own HTML structure and applies CSS styling, with randomized class names to keep styles modular.
+All styling is aggregated and injected into the document head:

-- **Components**: Reusable elements (like buttons or headers) that can be imported into multiple pages.
+- **Components**: Reusable elements (like buttons or headers) can be defined and re-used anywhere across the site, and specific attributes and properties can be overridden on import.
 - **Pages**: Define each page’s layout and content.
+New page routes are created on the fly and will be immedietly accessible via /{page_name}
-- **Attributes and Styling**: Apply styles and attributes directly to each element.
+- **Attributes and Styling**: Styles and attributes are locally scoped to each element.
-- **Imports and Overrides**: Reuse components within pages and override specific properties.
 - **Media Queries**: Define responsive styling directly in JSON.
-- **Preview Mode**: Test unpublished content updates at `/preview`.
+- **Preview Mode**: Test mode can be enabled for the site owner by hitting `/preview` while logged in, and then you can navigate around the site in preview mode.

 ## JSON Example